|Watch Live on Facebook|

 ALMSGIVING teaches us to separate ourselves from material possessions.
 By freely giving of our money and possessions, we learn top trust the Lord more deeply for our own daily needs.

 Finally, an emphasis on PRAYER during Lent is a way to stir up our love and ardor by having a deepening conversation with the Almighty.
 Remember that the light of God’s love shines more brightly in the darkness of the recognition of our own sinfulness.

-Ash Wednesday and Good Friday are obligatory days of fasting and abstinence for Catholics.
-In addition, Fridays during Lent are obligatory days of abstinence.
-For members of the Latin Catholic Church, the norms on fasting are obligatory from age 18 until age 59.
-When fasting, a person is permitted to eat one full meal, as well as two smaller meals that together are not equal to a full meal.
+Fridays during Lent are obligatory days of abstinence.
+For members of the Latin Catholic Church, the norms on fasting are obligatory from the age of 16 until 60.
+When fasting, a person is permitted to eat one full meal as well as two smaller meals that together are not equal to a full meal.
 The norms concerning abstinence from meat on Fridays are binding upon Catholics from age 14 onwards.

 Stations of the Cross - A Beautiful Payerful part of our Catholic Heritage

 The Stations of the Cross which follow the path of Christ from Pontius Pilate’s praetorium to Christ’s tomb have been a popular devotion in parishes, especially during Lent and the preparation for Easter.
 In the 16th century, this pathway was officially entitled the Via Dolorosa (Sorrowful Way), or simply the Way of the Cross or Stations of the Cross.